×

 • Rowstock v Jessemey [2014] 1 WLR 3615 (CA) – Court of Appeal authority on statutory interpretation and reading post-employment victimisation into the Equality Act 2010.

-James is an experienced criminal advocate.
-He has prosecuted and defended in the most serious Crown Court cases including murder, rape, and complex drug conspiracies, and was until recently a Grade 3 Crown Prosecutor.
+Jim specialises in criminal law cases that raise human rights, constitutional and administrative, and international law issues.
+He is an experienced criminal advocate.
+He prosecuted and defended on the Midlands Circuit for 10 years prior to joining Matrix and has appeared in a wide range of serious Crown Court cases including murder, rape, and complex drug conspiracies.
 He has experience of High Court extradition proceedings, and criminal appeals at all levels.

 Appointments